karinabogacz/BookShelf/README.md

-# Project 1

-Web Programming with Python and JavaScript
+# Project 1 for Web Programming with Python and JavaScript

 In templates directory there are all html files. login.html file extends layout_home.html.
 Threre are two forms in login page, one for registering a second for logging in.
 Both of them extend layout_enter.html.
 Succesfully registered user can try log in, in case of incorrect data message shows.
 Once logged in username displays next to log out button.